About Pungent Taste in Ayurveda

 Treatment of Excess PungentsSweet, gooey foods coat and soothe excess pungency.
 Cooling demulcents like licorice ghee and shatavari are also indicated.
 Astringents like amalaki and arjuna cool inflammation.

-INGREDIENTS THAT ARE PUNGENT
+INGREDIENTS WITH PUNGENT QUALITY

 About the AuthorJohn Immel, the founder of Joyful Belly, teaches people how to have a healthy diet and lifestyle with Ayurveda.
 His approach to Ayurveda exudes a certain ease, which many find enjoyable and insightful.
 His online course Balance Your Ayurvedic Diet in a Week provides tools for gracefully healing with Ayurveda to thousands.
 John also directs Joyful Belly's School of Ayurveda , which specializes in digestive tract pathology & Ayurvedic nutrition.
 John and his wife Natalie recently published Explore Your Hunger: A Guide to Hunger, Appetite & Food.